-The Australian Brewers Foundation Alcohol Related Medical Research Postgraduate Scholarships (I, L, R)
+The Australian Brewers Foundation Alcohol Related Medical Research Postgraduate Scholarships (I,L,R)

-- Similar to the NH&MRC (see NH&MRC entry) - 1 year
+- Similar to the NHMRC (see NHMRC entry) - 1 year

-Similar to the NH&MRC.
+Similar to the NHMRC.
 The scholarships are available to support research into the medical, social and public health aspects of moderate, hazardous or harmful alcohol consumption.
-Applications close in mid-September.
+Information and application are available from ABF - Medical Research Advisory Committee.
+Tel (02) 955 26688, Fax (02) 9552 1369.
+Applications close mid-September.

-The Australian Coral Reef Society (ACRS) Inc Student Grants (L, I, R, C)
+The Australian Coral Reef Society (ACRS) Inc Student Grants (I,L,R,C)

-\$1,000 (plus \$1,500 Walker prize for the best proposal)
+• \$1,000 (plus \$1,500 Walker prize for the best proposal)

 The grant is open to students at any Australian University who are enrolled in a PhD or MSc involving research on coral reefs.
 Recipients must be a member of, or be willing to join the ACRS.
-Applications normally close in late November.
+Applications normally close late November.

-The Australian Federation of University Women (L, I, R, C)
+The Australian Federation of University Women (I,L,R,C)

 Each year the Federation offers to its members a number of awards for study in Australia and overseas.
-Details of awards are included in a booklet available from the Australian Federation of University Women Inc, 8th Floor, Dymocks Building, 428 George Street, Sydney NSW 2000 (tel 02 9232 5629).
+Details of awards are included in a booklet available from the Australian Federation of University Women Inc, 8th Floor, Dymocks Building, 428 George Street, Sydney NSW 2000.
+Tel (02) 9232 5629.

-The Australian Institute of Nuclear Science and Engineering (AINSE) Postgraduate Research Awards (L, I, R)
+The Australian Institute of Nuclear Science and Engineering (AINSE) Postgraduate Research Awards (I,L,R)

-- \$7,500 supplement to an APA or equivalent scholarship (see APA entry under General), plus allowances - · Up to 3 years
+- \$7,500 supplement to an APA or equivalent scholarship and \$5,500 pa for facility costs plus allowances - Up to 3 years its applications.
 Applicants must be in receipt of an APA or equivalent scholarship and have completed (or expect to complete) a Bachelor of Engineering or Bachelor of Science with Honours.
-At least one quarter of the period of tenure must be spent at the Institute at Lucas Heights, NSW.
-Applications close in early December.
+At least one month per year must be spent at the Institute at Lucas Heights, NSW.
+Applications close early December.